A Mark Known the World Over

 - The space between the flame and the upright of the cross is slightly wider at the top of the design that it is at the bottom;

-- If using one solid color to print the emblem, include a thin line of space all around the arm of the cross that lies against the flame.
+- Include a thin line of space all around the arm of the cross that lies against the flame.
 The flame may be screened (shaded) to create a contrast between it and the cross.

 - Avoid using odd two-color combinations; use black and a second color such as bright red.